The Westlander

-Background
+History

 In the 1888 timetable, the train from Brisbane to Roma was officially called the Western Mail, with some runs extended through to Morven.
 With the opening of the line from Morven to Charleville on the 1st March 1888 the train was again extended.

-Victorian Railways introduced air-conditioned trains in 1935, and Queensland Rail decided to follow suit in the late 1940s.
-Steel carriages were designed to travel to all parts of the system, meaning a maximum axle load of 9 tons, which was a challenge for the dining cars.
-New features included showers in the sleeping cars, roomettes in first class and head end power cars, especially necessary where trains may be delayed by floods or other events, as was often the case.
+In the early 1950s, Queensland Rail began planning for a new generation of steel air-conditioned carriages.
+Consequently, work was started on one at Ipswich Workshops, with a further 8 ordered from Commonwealth Engineering.
+Ten diesel locomotives were to be imported from America to haul these carriages.
+On 5 June 1952, the route between Brisbane and Cunnamulla was announced as one to be served by these new carriages, with the tentative name The Westerner.
+By 1953, with the first train completed, it was announced the 5th train would form The Westlander, with an estimated lead time of four months to produce each train.

-History
+Even before the service commenced, there was community opposition to its timing.
+The train was expected to arrive in Charleville late in the afternoon, meaning workers would have to work late into the night delivering mail and goods to their final destination.
+There were consistent complaints made to Transport Minister J Duggan and Premier V Gair, however it was concluded that the timetable would not be adjusted.
+Duggan stated that this was because there would be insufficient time to service the train in Mayne (Brisbane), it would result in an unreasonably early departure on the return trip and that there was a need to stable the dining car in Roma.

-The Westlander was introduced in August 1954, replacing the Western Mail and its wooden carriages with the present Commonwealth Engineering, Rocklea steel air-conditioned carriages.
+The inaugural run of The Westlander was on 24 August 1954, replacing the Western Mail and its wooden carriages.
 The route from Brisbane to Cunnamulla was 973 km, with a connecting service to Quilpie from Charleville, 777 km from Brisbane.
 Initially the Quilpie connecting train was not air-conditioned, so in 1967 a generator was fitted to an insulated van to provide power for an air-conditioned sitting car and mechanical refrigeration for the van to provide this comfort on the Quilpie service.